jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/2-the-three-levels-of-conformance.md

 - Level AAA criterion
 - A sufficient technique to pass is to provide a sitemap
 - Browsing websites in a non-visual way can become a large cognitive overhead
-- A sitemap assists users by providing a way to navigate to pages easier and out of sequence
+- A sitemap assists users by providing a way to navigate to pages more easily and out of sequence
 - The support it provides for a user is greater than Level A and Level AA
 - However, the implementation of a sitemap over a large website which has many workflows and combinations of workflows is a large technical challenge